Student Undergraduate Research Fellowship (SURF)

 - Original application and one copy

-Application Preparation Assistance: If you require technical assistance with preparation of your application, please contact Jonathan Coleman at 501-371-1064.Disclaimer: The laws, rules, regulations, award amounts, amount of awardees, eligibility criteria, funding per program, etc. are subject to change at any point prior to, during or after application through the YOUniversal application.
+Application Preparation Assistance: If you require technical assistance with preparation of your application, please contact Quinton Morgan at 501-371-1064.Disclaimer: The laws, rules, regulations, award amounts, amount of awardees, eligibility criteria, funding per program, etc. are subject to change at any point prior to, during or after application through the YOUniversal application.
 These changes will be based on changes in law or funding provided by the Arkansas General Assembly.
 It is understood that ADHE is not at fault for any changes that occur to any financial aid program.
 In addition, awards for all ADHE programs are limited by the availability of funds.